Brisbane Showgrounds: History

 In 1879, the National Association was awarded a lease of 23 acre of the 32 acre Acclimatisation Society grounds for a period of 50 years, for use as an exhibition ground.
 In 1881 the railway to Sandgate was constructed through the National Association and Acclimatisation Society grounds creating the Exhibition railway station.
-The line was later re-routed via Central Station, Brunswick Street (now known as Fortitude Valley railway station) and Bowen Hills railway station, but the Exhibition railway line still opens each year during the August show.
+The line was later re-routed via Central, Brunswick Street and Bowen Hills, but the Exhibition railway line still opens each year during the August show.
 By 1882, the Exhibition Grounds comprised all the land south, southeast and east of the railway line and bounded by Bowen Bridge Road, Gregory Terrace, Brookes Street and O'Connell Terrace.
-A 1000-seat capacity grandstand, designed by FDG Stanley, was erected in 1885 (not the first grandstand on the site).
-In 1887 a timber residence designed by GHM Addison was constructed at the corner of O'Connell Terrace and Brookes Street for the Secretary of the National Association.
+A 1000-seat capacity grandstand, designed by Francis Stanley, was erected in 1885 (not the first grandstand on the site).
+In 1887 a timber residence designed by George Addison was constructed at the corner of O'Connell Terrace and Brookes Street for the Secretary of the National Association.